rmal30/chess/README.md

  - Move ordering
  - Iterative deepening

-The program evaluates the board on 3 criteria:
+The program evaluates the board on 4 criteria:
  - Piece values
  - Board control
+ - Pawn advancement
  - King freedom (for the endgame only)

 Features: